stryker-mutator/stryker-js/docs/guides/angular.md

 :::

-Install the Stryker packages using the command `npm init stryker`.
+Install the Stryker packages using the command `npm init stryker@latest`.

 ### Configuration

-The `npm init stryker` command also creates a `stryker.config.json` or `stryker.config.mjs` configuration in your repository.
+The `npm init stryker@latest` command also creates a `stryker.config.json` or `stryker.config.mjs` configuration in your repository.
 Below is a basic configuration for Angular projects with karma as a test runner:

 ```json
 {